Crocodile cracking: Prevention and repair

 Preventing fatigue cracking can be as simple as preventing the common causes.
 For example, reducing overloading on an asphalt pavement or improving drainage can prevent fatigue cracking in many cases.
 Prevention primarily depends on designing and constructing the pavement and subbase to support the expected traffic loads, and providing good drainage to keep water out of the subbase.

-Сrack sealing machine in Dnipro, Ukraine.
+Crack sealing machine in Dnipro, Ukraine.

 A good strategy to prevent overloading, which is a main cause of fatigue cracking, is to increase the depth of the asphalt layer.
 According to certain researchers, pavements that exceed a certain minimum strength or thickness can hypothetically handle infinitely many loads without showing structural defects, including fatigue cracking.
 These pavements are called perpetual pavements or long-term performance pavements (LTPP).

 When repairing pavement affected by fatigue cracking, the main cause of the distress should be determined.
 However, often the specific cause is fairly difficult to determine, and prevention is therefore correspondingly difficult.
 Any investigation should involve digging a pit or coring the pavement and subbase to determine the pavement's structural makeup as well as determining whether or not subsurface moisture is a contributing factor.
 The repair needed also differs based on the severity and extent of the cracking.

 For minor cracks, preventative crack filling is a good procedure that can help prevent future potholes from forming.

 In the early stages, sealing cracks with crack sealant limits further deterioration of the subgrade due to moisture penetration.
 Small areas may be repaired by removal of the affected area, and replacement with new base and asphalt surface.
 Once the damage has progressed or the affected area is large and extensive, a structural asphalt overlay or complete reconstruction is necessary to ensure structural integrity.
 Proper repair may include first sealing cracks with crack sealant, installing paving fabric over a tack coat, or milling the damaged asphalt.
-An overlay of hot mix asphalt is then placed over the completed repair.
+An overlay of hot mix asphalt is then placed over the completed repair and final sealcoating.